NVIDIA/cuda-samples/README.md

 ### Prerequisites

-Download and install the [CUDA Toolkit 10.2](https://developer.nvidia.com/cuda-downloads) for your corresponding platform.
+Download and install the [CUDA Toolkit 11.0](https://developer.nvidia.com/cuda-downloads) for your corresponding platform.
-For system requirements and installation instructions of cuda toolkit, please refer to the [Linux Installation Guide](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/), the [Windows Installation Guide](http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html), and the [Mac Installation Guide](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html).
+For system requirements and installation instructions of cuda toolkit, please refer to the [Linux Installation Guide](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/), and the [Windows Installation Guide](http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html).

 ### Getting the CUDA Samples